neerajjain123/OCAJPDOC/amazon/qes.md

 **Answer**

-This is the recent incident I had with one of the VP in my company and he was tring to add kotak account in the UPI but it was not working.
-So i asked him if he can try some other bank and he did and it worked.
-After I came back home and my wife has account with kotak.
-So I onboarded her and tried add kotak bank accountand it failed.
-This time I asked my operation team to analyse the logs and identify the problem and found that NPCI is not giving the data in proper format.
-Since we can not test this in lower enviormnent, all we had to handle the scenerio in production.
+This is the recent incident when one of the VP in Jio, was trying to add Kotak account in the UPI but it was not working.
+So I asked him if he can try some other bank and he did and it worked.
+After I came back home and my wife has an account with Kotak.
+So I on-boarded her and tried to add Kotak bank account and it failed.
+This time I asked my operation team nad team lead to analyze the logs and identify the problem and found that NPCI is not giving the data in the proper format.
+Since we can not test this in a lower environment, all we had to handle the scenario in production.

+Once issue is rectified then I called my VP and apologized for the failure.
+I asked him to add the bank account and it worked.

 ## Question 9 (co)